getstation/electron-better-web-request/readme.md

 - `id` *string*
   Listener ID, check the `addListener` method for more details.

-Stop a listener from being triggered again : remove it from its associated method and remove its filter from the web request event.
+Stop a listener from being triggered again: remove it from its associated method and remove its filter from the web request event.

 **`clearListeners(method)`**
 - `method` *string*